Diamond Eyes (song): Music video

 On April 9, 2010, Deftones posted a teaser trailer of the music video for "Diamond Eyes" on their official website, and the video was released on April 13.
 The video was directed by Robert Schober, also known as Roboshobo.

 Reception

 "Diamond Eyes" was very well received by fans and critics.
 The song was characterized as nu metal and compared to the band's Around the Fur material.
 The breakdown that closes the track has been described as the heaviest riff that Deftones have written.

-In pop culture

-Mixed martial arts fighter Nick Diaz used "Diamond Eyes" as his entrance song for Dream 14 in 2010.

-The song appeared in the video games Saints Row: The Third and Guitar Hero Live.